-Many interior lights have been included in your motorhome to give you almost infinite variable light intensity.
+Many interior lights and 12-volt features have been included in your motorhome to give you almost infinite variable light intensity and convenience.

-Just inside the main door on the galley end panel are switches for the auxiliary battery step, patio light dimmer and forward ceiling lights.
-The forward ceiling lights must have their switches on before the remote switch on the galley end panel will control them.
-The dimmer switch controls the intensity of the dinette light.
-The battery switch is discussed in the paragraph above.
+The lounge and galley area has several features.
+Just inside the main door are switches for the step, patio light, battery disconnect, and ceiling lights.
+The ceiling lights must have their individual switches on before the remote switches, one on the panel by the door and one above the galley, will control them.
+The dimmer switch on roof locker end panel operates the dinette light.